BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 },
 ```

-- `state` MUST be one of these values:
+- `state`: *string enum* MUST be one of these values:
     - `EXPECT_PAYMENT` Payment expected.
     - `HOLD` Lighting payment arrived, preimage NOT released.
     - `PAID` Lightning payment arrived, preimage released OR full `order_total_satoshi` onchain payment arrived.
     - `REFUNDED` Lightning payment or onchain payment has been refunded.
-- `fee_total_satoshi` MUST be the total fee the LSP will charge to open this channel in satoshi.
+- `fee_total_satoshi` *satoshi* The total fee the LSP will charge to open this channel in satoshi.
+- `order_total_satoshi` *satoshi* What the client needs to pay in total to open the requested channel.
-- `order_total_satoshi` MUST be the fee_total_satoshi plus the client_balance_satoshi requested in satoshi.
+  - MUST be the fee_total_satoshi plus the client_balance_satoshi requested in satoshi.
-- `ln_invoice`
+- `ln_invoice` *string*
-    - MUST be a Lightning BOLT 11 invoice for an amount of `order_total_satoshi`.
+    - MUST be a Lightning BOLT 11 invoice for the number of `order_total_satoshi`.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
-    - The `ln_invoice` MUST give the same amount as in `order_total_satoshi`.
-- `onchain_address`
-    - MUST be an onchain address the client can pay the order_total_satoshi to.
+- `onchain_address` *onchain address* Onchain address the client can pay the order_total_satoshi to
-    - MUST be null
+    - MUST be null IF one of the following is true:
-      - if `options.min_required_onchain_satoshi` is above or equal order_total.
+      - `options.min_required_onchain_satoshi` is greater than order_total_satoshi.
-      - if `options.min_required_onchain_satoshi` is null and therefore not supported.
+      - `options.min_required_onchain_satoshi` is null and onchain payments are therefore not supported.
-      - if `refund_onchain_address` is null.
+      - `refund_onchain_address` is null.
-- `onchain_address_confirms`
-    - MUST be the number of confirmations that the server will accept before considering the payment as confirmed.
-If 0, this indicates that the server accepts 0-confirmation payments to this address.
-    - MUST be positive or 0.
-- `onchain_payments`
+- `onchain_payments` *List of objects* Detected onchain payments.
     - MUST contain all incoming/confirmed outpoints to onchain_address.
-    - `outpoint` MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).
+    - `outpoint` *string* MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).
-    - `satoshi` MUST contain the received satoshi.
+    - `satoshi` *satoshi* MUST contain the received satoshi.
-    - `confirmed` MUST contain a boolean if the LSP sees the transaction as confirmed.
+    - `confirmed` *boolean* Indicates if the LSP sees the transaction as confirmed.

 #### 3.1 Lightning Payment

 **Client**

-- MUST pay the `lightning_invoice`.
+- MUST pay the `ln_invoice`.
 - SHOULD pull `lsps1.get_order` to check the success of the payment.
-- The client gets refunded automatically in case the channel open failed, the order expired, or the payment timed out.
+- The client gets refunded automatically in case the channel open failed, the order expires, or just before the payment times out.

 **LSP**